tqye2000/getMarkDown/README.md

 ## Features

-- **File Upload**: Convert documents such as DOCX, PDF, PowerPoint, Excel, CSV, HTML, and more to Markdown.
+- **File Upload**: Convert documents such as DOCX, PDF, PowerPoint, Excel, XML, CSV, HTML, and more to Markdown.
 - **URL Extraction**: Extract content from YouTube or Wikipedia links.

 ## Usage

 1. **Upload a File**: Select and upload a document for conversion.
-2. **Provide a URL**: Enter a YouTube or Wikipedia link to extract its content.
+2. **Provide a URL**: Enter a YouTube or Wikipedia link to extract its content or download the video.

 ## Live Demo